vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 My work situation got a little complicated between Q1 and Q3 2022, but I expect it to straighten out and reach a more manageable steady state by Q4 2022.

+The background is that I embarked on a job transition.
+I started splitting time between my existing job at LiftIgniter / Maven and a new job at Equator Therapeutics starting April 19, 2022, but in fact I informally started getting on top of what's going on at Equator starting February 2022.
+I'm planning to transition to being full-time at Equator starting October 1, 2022, so my last day at LiftIgniter / Maven will be September 30, 2022.

+The multiple-job situation as well as the knowledge transition work led to things being more busy, but by Q4 things will be closer to a normal stead state.

 ## Personal practices documentation and improvement